Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Learn More About Teletherapy

-We accept Blue Cross Blue Shield insurance plans and can verify your coverage before your first appointment.
+We are in-network with Blue Cross Blue Shield insurance plans and can verify your coverage and explain your out-of-pocket costs before your first appointment.

 We'll be happy to help you understand your benefits and any potential out-of-pocket costs.